 Add the remaining cheesecake filling, smoothing the surface, then top with the remaining banana slices.

-Cover the cheesecake and refrigerate for at least four hours or overnight until fully set.
+Cover the cheesecake and refrigerate for at least 4 hours or overnight until fully set.

-Before serving, top with whipped cream, vanilla wafers, and banana slices if desired.
+Before serving, top with whipped cream and garnish with vanilla wafers and banana slices if desired.
+Slice and serve.

 How to Store Banana Pudding Cheesecake Recipe